resamsel/timelapse/README.md

-Creates a timelapse image and/or video of the given picture series

 # Timelapse Script

+Creates a timelapse image and/or video of the given picture series.

 ## Shoot Pictures